×

 All about Basaltic Trachyandesite and Arkose Properties

 Know all about Basaltic Trachyandesite and Arkose properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Basaltic Trachyandesite belongs to Igneous Rocks while Arkose belongs to Sedimentary Rocks.Texture of Basaltic Trachyandesite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Arkose is Clastic.
 Basaltic Trachyandesite appears Dull and Soft and Arkose appears Rough and Dull.
-The luster of Basaltic Trachyandesite is not available while that of Arkose is dull.
+The luster of Basaltic Trachyandesite is while that of Arkose is dull.
 Basaltic Trachyandesite is available in black, brown, light to dark grey colors whereas Arkose is available in reddish brown colors.
 The commercial uses of Basaltic Trachyandesite are an oil and gas reservoir, commemorative tablets, creating artwork and that of Arkose are in aquifers, soil conditioner, source of magnesia (mgo), tombstones.